-Usually when we think of truck accidents, we imagine a truck in a state of disrepair having a tire blowout and causing a devastating collision, or a distracted or fatigued driver drifting in his lane and striking another vehicle.
-While these are certainly examples of truck accidents, there are many other factors that can contribute to a truck accident, many of which you may have no warning of.
+Usually, when we think of truck accidents, we imagine a truck in a state of disrepair having a tire blowout and causing a devastating collision, or a distracted or fatigued driver drifting in his lane and striking another vehicle.
+While these are certainly examples of truck accidents, there are many other factors that can contribute to a truck accident, many of which you may have no warning.
 This is why it is recommended to always exercise caution when driving near a truck.

 Massachusetts residents may be familiar with the East Street Bridge, a relatively small bridge with a relatively large reputation.
 The bridge has a clearance of 10-and-a-half feet, and this short clearance has thus far contributed to six truck accidents in this year alone.
 The problem has become so great that the Massachusetts Bay Transportation Authority is beginning plans to redesign the bridge in an effort to reduce such instances.